AeybelV/AeybelV/README.md

 # Hi There! 👋

-My name is Aeybel Varghese, a second year Electrical and Computer Engineering student at the University of Texas at Austin.
+My name is Aeybel Varghese, a third year Electrical and Computer Engineering student at the University of Texas at Austin.